 The round up

 Relatively speaking, there is a lot to shell out for, and potentially much more than “a lot” depending on individual circumstances.
-It may even seem like “blow your brains out” expensive (especially the unpredictable maintenance side of things), and I wouldn’t entirely blame you for feeling compelled to completely abandon ship and throw your money into penny shares instead.
+It may even seem like “blow your brains out” expensive (especially with inevitable and unpredictable maintenance issues), and I wouldn’t entirely blame you for feeling compelled to completely abandon ship and throw your money into penny shares instead.

 Being a landlord definitely isn’t as easy as many believe, and that’s primarily because, as said, it’s a business based around people, and people are idiots… they’re often filthy, disruptive and generally irresponsible.
 I’ve had tenants break everything from bathtubs (literally) to my soul (by falling into arrears).

 But don’t be discouraged, there is profit to be made (obviously), which can be summoned by purchasing the right property for the right price, and stuffing it with the right tenants.
 Sounds easy, right?
 It’s not.
 Fortunately, I’ve written an in-depth guide for new landlords that cover the essentials.
 Enjoy it (but only after you’ve finished with me here).

 It’s also worth noting that being a landlord is like any other business, the more experienced you are, the cheaper it becomes as you master the craft.
 I’ve noticed that over the years my expenses have drastically reduced purely through experience and gained knowledge.
 Essentially, I’m not as stupid as I once was.